hudson155/kairo/kairo-serialization/README.md

 # `kairo-serialization`

 Uses [Jackson](https://github.com/FasterXML/jackson)
-to handle JSON, YAML, and even XML serialization in many contexts, including Kairo Server configs, REST request and response bodies, and more.
+to handle JSON and YAML serialization in many contexts, including Kairo Server configs, REST request and response bodies, and more.

 We don't use [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization)